elcicd/el-CICD-docs/foundations.md

 ## Tools

 There are a number of tools that are needed for an automated CICD system.
 They are summarized below.
+All of these tools are external to el-CICD, but are necessary for el-CICD to function.

 ### Project Definition Repository

 The Project Definition Repository should contain enough information about each Project in the organization to automate the creation of its supporting pipelines, drive the pipelines, and define the environments required for each Project in the organization.

-#### Project Definition File

-el-CICD uses a [Project Definition File

 ### Source Control Management (SCM)